 2019 WARHAWK BUSINESS PLAN COMPETITION

 The Business Plan Competition was the brainchild of Professor William Dougan and was started in the spring of 2007 by a small group of dedicated CEO members with one idea in mind, to push student entrepreneurs forward by providing them with a means to realize their ideas and goals.
-Now in its tenth year, we as CEO are looking to make The Business Plan Competition as big as possible.
+Now in its twelve year, we as CEO are looking to make The Business Plan Competition as big as possible.
 The contest is open to students of all majors.
 At least one person in the team must be a full-time student at UW-Whitewater.
 The Warhawk Business Plan Competition was originally modeled after the Governor’s Business Plan Competition, where a simple idea is taken and developed into a full business plan by the end of the semester.

 The 1st Place 2015 Pitch from Intern Betas.